Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Air Freight, Package & Delivery

 Air freight, package and delivery companies were all down for the week.
 Air Transport Services Group (NASDAQ:ATSG) had a marginal performance its first week after last week's big rise.
-I provided a review of Air Transport and Atlas Air Worldwide (NASDAQ:AAWW) recently, my opinion remains that the former is trading at a premium versus Atlas Air.
+I provided a review of Air Transport and Atlas Air Worldwide (NASDAQ:AAWW) recently - my opinion remains that the former is trading at a premium versus Atlas Air.

 For larger package and delivery peers, I continue to view both Deutsche Post DHL Group (OTCPK:DPSGY) and FedEx Corporation (NYSE:FDX) as the better investment choices, versus United Parcel Service (NYSE:UPS).